PeterJamesWinn/CodingANeuralNetFromScratch/README.md

  3. The RunNetwork() function needs refactoring to allow batch processing as well as stochastic gradient descent.

- 4. Batchnormalisation is needed - using the sigmoid function doesn't seem to work well at the moment and I haven't yet found a problem with the coding of the sigmoid, so am considering that batchnormalisation might be all that is needed.
+ 4. Batchnormalisation is needed - using the sigmoid function doesn't seem to work well at the moment and I haven't yet found a problem with the coding of the sigmoid, so am considering that batch normalisation might be all that is needed.

  5. It would be good to try import jax as np, to see if the numpy functions can be directly replaced with their Jax equivalents, and what execution speed up this might give.